danielurra/javascript/README.md

 You can write **client-side** programs to be executed in the web browser, JavaScript is useful because it’s deeply integrated with the browser.<br>
 Modern browsers support core JavaScript, DOM manipulation, the XmlHttpRequest object (used to make Ajax requests), and basic CSS. <br>
 In sum, modern browsers are capable of making the most of today’s dynamic Web technologies. <br>
-JavaScript changes the browser from an application for displaying documents to a platform for writing applications.<br>
 It’s useful because it enables the developer to manipulate the contents of a web page after it has loaded, making it possible<br>
  to provide users with instant feedback when they make a change in a form.<br>
 Loading resources on demand for performance reasons, or building full-blown user interfaces that resemble desktop applications.<br>